paed01/bpmn-elements/docs/BpmnIO.md

 Bpmn IO
 =======

 The implementation of data storage in this project is rather basic.
 It relies on object assigned to `environment.variables._data`.
-Use it for referenceand preferably override it with your onw implementation.
+Use it for reference and preferably override it with your own implementation.

 # DataObject